eluzix/claritus-website/content/lp/stock-portfolio-tracking.md

 section4Img: /images/clear-concise-stocks.svg
 section4ImgLazy: /images/clear-concise-stocks-min.png

-section5Title: What our early adopters saying about us...
+section5Title: What our early adopters are saying about us...
 testimonials:
     - title: fantastic!
 The app is really well designed, loads very fast and I really appreciate the subtle details that have been included.
 I'm very happy to have found it.
       author: Richard F.